battistabiggio/battistabiggio.github.io/_pages/about.md

 **Top Scientists Ranking for Computer Science.** Dr. Biggio is in the [Top Scientists Ranking for Computer Science](https://research.com/u/battista-biggio)

-**Publications and Research Impact.** Dr. Biggio has published more than 90 papers in scientific journals and conferences, including top-tier conferences in machine learning (ICML, NeurIPS) and computer security (USENIX Sec., NDSS, IEEE Symp.
+**Publications and Research Impact.** Dr. Biggio has published more than 100 papers in scientific journals and conferences, including top-tier conferences in machine learning (ICML, NeurIPS) and computer security (USENIX Sec., NDSS, IEEE Symp.
 S&P).
-His H-index is 41 and his papers collected more than 10,000 citations (according to Google Scholar, Mar.
+His H-index is 43 and his papers collected more than 10,800 citations (according to Google Scholar, Nov.
 2022).
 Please refer to his [Google Scholar profile page](https://scholar.google.it/citations?user=OoUIOYwAAAAJ&hl=en), or to his [Scopus profile page](https://www.scopus.com/authid/detail.uri?authorId=23090165100) for the full list of publications.

 **Professional Activities**<br>